 Some of the above documents require the use of Adobe Acrobat Reader, this can be obtained free from the Adobe website.

-If you have already submitted sightings via Goingbirding/Hantsbirds, BTO reporting sites (including Birdtrack or WeBS), Living Record or eBird then we are going to get these automatically so there is no need to send them in again.
+If you have submitted sightings via Goingbirding/Hantsbirds, BTO reporting sites (including Birdtrack or WeBS), Living Record or eBird then we are going to get these automatically so there is no need to send them in again via another method.

-If you have put any records on BirdGuides and nowhere else then please send these in again on the HOS sheet as the transfer of those records is never complete – we don’t get the detailed comments, just a date and site.
+However, if you have put any records on BirdGuides and nowhere else then please send these in again via one of the above methods, or on the HOS Record Form, as the transfer of those records from BirdGuides is never complete – we don’t get the detailed comments, just a date and site.